Table of Contents

 Each plate is then finished with a coating or either zinc or nickel, this is to offer the plates a layer of protection against the elements to help with the prevention of rust.
 In respect of the Kustom Kit Calibrated plates, we use a nickel plating as this is a more superior coating to that of zinc.

-Some people are unsure what a calibrated plate actually means.
 When something is calibrated, including a weight plate, this means it is adjusted for precision.
 For example, a thermometer can be calibrated to provide a precise temperate reading.
 A weight plate can be calibrated to provide a precise weight.

 On the face of it, they may appear the same with slight aesthetic differences but there are some factors which mean that calibrated weight plates are not all the same.

 A quick Google search and view of images will show an array of plates, many of which look virtually identical aside from their branding.

 A large proportion of these are manufactured and distributed from the same Factories in the Far East.
 The only difference potentially being that of cost, with lesser known brands charging less money for the same product.